“Set your mind on things above, not on things on the earth.“

 “not on things on the earth”

 “Things on the earth” is set in contrast to “things above.”
 These are moral things, not physical things.
 This is not Gnostic contempt for material things.
-Paul is not pushing spiritual escapism such as becoming a monk or hiding from everyday life.
-Rather, our Christianity operates within the framework of everyday life whether in work or marriage.
+Paul is not pushing spiritual escapism, such as becoming a monk or hiding from everyday life.
+Rather, our Christianity operates within the framework of everyday life, whether in work or marriage.
 God created physical things for our enjoyment (Ps.
 24).
-The body and sex are good in God’s viewpoint (I Tim.
+The body and sex are good in God’s viewpoint (1 Tim.
 4:1-4).
 However, this negation is toward the legalism and asceticism of chapter two.

 Philippians 3:19-20 contrasts those who “mind earthly things” with those whose citizenship is in heaven.

-God does not want us to focus on the trivial but on the eternal.
+God does not want us to focus on the trivial but the eternal.

-We do not need faith when we deal in material things.
-We taste, feel, see and touch material things but faith takes us into another arena.
+We do not need faith when we deal with material things.
+We taste, feel, see, and touch material things, but faith takes us into another arena.
 Faith takes us into a spiritual stratosphere.
 There we can see things we could not see with a material viewpoint.
 Faith is the spiritual telescope that brings the things of God afar off near to our soul.
 We can, therefore, see things we could not otherwise see.
 Faith puts reality on intangible things.
-Eternal things are real but they are only real to those who have faith to see them.
+Eternal things are real, but they are only real to those who have faith to see them.
 It was written of Moses,

 “By faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible” (Heb.
 11:27).